mauroseb/mauroseb.github.io/_posts/2020-04-29-testing-openstack-patches.md

 I could add my ```+1``` (good review) in gerrit and leave a comment of my test if there is some remark.
 Or if it went wrong, explain what happened and leave a negative review.
 The patch in question, however, is already merged so no need for that.

-Lastly since this is python the tests use **tox** [^4] as standard way to test the code.
+Lastly since this is python the OpenStack community uses **tox** [^4] as standard way to test the code.
 You can run this tests in your local branch if you like.

 {% highlight shell %}
 $ tox -e py36